HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

 \subsection{Training Efficiency}

-LLaMA \cite{llama1} model uses the efficient implementation features for pre-training on GPUs, that include \texttt{xformer} library, activation checkpointing, model parallelism, and computation/communication overlapping, etc. Similar features are also supported by \trainium~ and Neuron SDK, as well as some unique enhancement such as BF16 with stochastic rounding.
+LLaMA \cite{llama1} model uses the efficient implementation features for pre-training on GPUs, that include \texttt{xformer} library, activation checkpointing, model parallelism, and computation/communication overlapping, etc. Similar features are also supported by \trainium~and Neuron SDK, as well as some unique enhancement such as BF16 with stochastic rounding.
 Below, we list the key features and configurations used in our model pretraining to improve the efficiency.

-\textbf{Model Parallelism}: We adopt tensor parallelism (TP) to shard the model into 8 TP degrees, and sequence parallelism (SP) to shard the 4096 sequence length into 8 SP degrees.
-This sharding configuration is observed with the highest throughput.
+\textbf{Model Parallelism}: HLAT-7B is pre-trained over 64 nodes with TP=8, PP=1, and DP=256. \modelname-70B is pre-trained over 256 nodes with TP=32, PP=8, and DP=32.
+Both use sequence parallel (SP).
+This sharding configuration is observed to have the highest throughput.

 \textbf{Selective Activation Checkpointing}: We use selective activation checkpointing \cite{korthikanti2022reducing} to improve the training efficiency.
 It has slightly higher memory cost as full activation checkpointing, but increases the overall training throughput.